Angatar/mailman2/README.md

 ## Using with Kubernetes

-You can use as templates the YAML files provided in the k8s directory (deployment, service, load-balancer, ingress) of this repository for a fast set up with kubernetes.
+You can use as templates the YAML files (deployment, service, load-balancer, ingress) provided in the k8s directory of the [code repository](https://github.com/Angatar/mailman2) for a fast set up with kubernetes.